Network-Adjusted Covariates for Community Detection: Theoretical guarantee

 The bound given in Theorem \ref{thm:dist} contains three parts: $1/\sqrt{C_{\theta}}$ due to density of the network, $\delta_X$ due to the randomness in $X$, and $\sqrt{\epsilon}$ due to the mis-specified nodes in sparse communities, i.e. $\cG^c$.
 It is worth noting that although only nodes in $\cG$ are considered, perturbation from $\cG^c$ is unavoidable since the singular vectors are obtained from the whole matrix.
 When all three terms are well bounded, we achieve exact recovery of the entire network.

-\begin{theorem} Suppose conditions (i)--(iv) in Theorem \ref{thm:dist} hold.
+\begin{theorem} [Strong consistency of Algorithm \ref{alg1}] Suppose conditions (i)--(iv) in Theorem \ref{thm:dist} hold.
 Let $\hat{\ell}$ be the estimated labels by the spectral clustering method on $Y$.
 Then there is a constant $C_\theta$ independent of $n$, so that if $n\theta_{\max}^2 \geq C_\theta \log n$, there exists a permutation $\pi$ so that with probability $\q$,

-Therefore, the community detection error rate is bounded by $|\cG^c|/n = \epsilon$. \end{theorem} In summary, under reasonable conditions, with high probability our method can exactly recover the label of every node in $\cG$.
+Therefore, the community detection error rate is bounded by $|\cG^c|/n = \epsilon$. \end{theorem} In summary, under reasonable conditions, with a high probability, our method can exactly recover the label of every node in $\cG$.